tejlibre/ActionFPS-Book/glossary.md

 ## Scala

-A [scalable programming language](http://scala-lang.org) built on top of the Java.
+A [scalable programming language](http://scala-lang.org) built on top of the Java platform.

 ## Tournament